39th ABW First Sgt.'s put future diamonds under pressure

-Master Sgt.
-Sean Fetke, First Sgt. assigned to the 39th Communications Squadron, and Master Sgt.
-Cory Autmon, First Sgt. assigned to the 39th Security Forces Squadron, participate in a real-world exercise scenario as as part of training for the First Sergeant symposium at Incirlik Air Base, Turkey, August 4, 2022.
-The training consisted of three scenarios the attendees might respond to while acting as a first sergeant.
+Through the development of the First Sgt. and SEL relationship, the ability to understand the complexities of their duties is important when working closely together.

+“Communication is the key component for fostering development between the SELs and First Sergeants,” explained Sherrod.
+“The First Sergeants ability to communicate thoroughly, yet concisely with the SEL as he/she does with the Commander is paramount in allowing the SEL to understand the complexities of the time constraints and hardships that are inherent to the First Sergeant role.”

+First Sgt.’s dedicate themselves to the needs of Airmen to include their health, morale, and welfare.
 The purpose of this event is to teach additional duty first sergeants what it means to fill the role and share knowledge with those who might be interested in wearing a diamond of their own one day.
-(U.S. Air Force photo by Staff Sgt.
-Gabrielle Winn)

 |Date Taken: